Gabe-Manning/Currency-Convertor-CS222-Project/README.md

 The Main class runs the Menu class, which then displays and prompts for user input.
-The user can then choose to perform multiple functions with the program, such as inputting two currencies and getting their current exchange rates, printing all current exchange rates compared to the Euro, or converting a starting monetary amount in one currency into a monetary amount of another currency.
+The user can then choose to perform multiple functions with the program, such as inputting two currencies and getting their current exchange rates, printing all current exchange rates compared to the Euro, getting the historical data of a currency on a specific date compared to the present, or converting a starting monetary amount in one currency into a monetary amount of another currency.
 There are errors that check for valid connection status, empty input, and supported inputs (currency, dollar amounts, etc.).
 This program is run through the console and is run using Gradle.

 Needed build/run instructions:
 This program uses Gradle and accordingly must be run through Gradle.